mr-martian/mr-martian.github.io/README.md

 ## Conference Presentations

+Alexandra O’Neil, Daniel Swanson, and Shobhana Chelliah.
+2024. _Computational Language Documentation: Designing a Modular Annotation and Data Management Tool for Cross-cultural Applicability_.
+In Proceedings of the 2nd Workshop on Cross-Cultural Considerations in NLP, pages 107–116, Bangkok, Thailand.
+Association for Computational Linguistics. [pdf](https://aclanthology.org/2024.c3nlp-1.9.pdf)

+Daniel G. Swanson, Bryce D. Bussert, and Francis Tyers.
+2024. _Towards Named-Entity and Coreference Annotation of the Hebrew Bible_.
+In Proceedings of the Third Workshop on Language Technologies for Historical and Ancient Languages (LT4HALA) @ LREC-COLING-2024, pages 36–40, Torino, Italia.
+ELRA and ICCL. [pdf](https://aclanthology.org/2024.lt4hala-1.5.pdf)

+Robert Forkel, Daniel G. Swanson, and Steven Moran.
+2024. _Converting Legacy Data to CLDF: A FAIR Exit Strategy for Linguistic Web Apps_.
+In Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024), pages 3978–3982, Torino, Italia.
+ELRA and ICCL. [pdf](https://aclanthology.org/2024.lrec-main.353.pdf)

+Daniel G. Swanson, Bryce D. Bussert, and Francis Tyers.
+2024. _Producing a Parallel Universal Dependencies Treebank of Ancient Hebrew and Ancient Greek via Cross-Lingual Projection_.
+In Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024), pages 13074–13078, Torino, Italia.
+ELRA and ICCL. [pdf](https://aclanthology.org/2024.lrec-main.1145.pdf)

 Elizabeth Gabel, Holly Redman, Daniel Swanson, and Sandra Kübler.
 2023. _IU-Percival: Linear Models for Sexism Detection_.
 Working Notes of CLEF 2023 – Conference and Labs of the Evaluation Forum. [pdf](https://ceur-ws.org/Vol-3497/paper-079.pdf)

 Alexandra O’neil, Daniel Swanson, Robert Pugh, Francis Tyers, and Emmanuel Ngue Um.
 2023. _Comparing methods of orthographic conversion for Bàsàá, a language of Cameroon_.
 In Proceedings of the Fourth workshop on Resources for African Indigenous Languages (RAIL 2023), pages 97–105, Dubrovnik, Croatia.
 Association for Computational Linguistics. [pdf](https://aclanthology.org/2023.rail-1.11.pdf)